slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Scratch your own itch it's good only as a start.
 - In some complex and mature markets if you start too small you will never be able to compete with existent players. «Starting up in a garage» works mostly on new and undeveloped markets.
 - Successful *entrepreneurs* are good risk managers.
+- Launch now
+- Build something people want
+- Do things that don’t scale
+- Find the 90 / 10 solution
+- Find 10-100 customers who love your product
+- All startups are badly broken at some point
+- Write code – talk to users
+- “It’s not your money”
+- Growth is the result of a great product not the precursor
+- Don’t scale your team/product until you have built something people want
+- Valuation is not equal to success or even probability of success
+- Avoid long negotiated deals with big customers if you can
+- Avoid big company corporate development queries – they will only waste time
+- Avoid conferences unless they are the best way to get customers
+- Pre-product market fit – do things that don’t scale: remain small/nimble
+- Startups can only solve one problem well at any given time
+- Founder relationships matter more than you think
+- Sometimes you need to fire your customers (they might be killing you)
+- Ignore your competitors, you will more likely die of suicide than murder
+- Most companies don’t die because they run out of money
+- Be nice!
+Or at least don’t be a jerk'*

 > *'Sara Blakely used the word «empower» several times.
 Spanx clothes gives women more confidence.
 Empowers women.
 The Belly Art Project empowers pregnant women'*